bitrise-io/devcenter/_articles/reviews/expose.md

 published: false

 ---
 You can expose environment variables (env vars) from one Step and make it available for every other Step performed after the Step during the build.

 In this guide, we will demonstrate a few handy tricks with env vars using a simple example: In this guide we will show you how to generate a release note which you wish to use in a message or deploy step.
 In this guide we show you how to expose env vars, then how to use, copy, and overwrite env vars with the release note example.

 ## Exposing environment variables with envman

-**Exposing env vars is really easy: use** [**envman**](https://github.com/bitrise-io/envman/) **to make env vars available for every other Step.**
+**You can use** [**envman**](https://github.com/bitrise-io/envman/) **to make env vars available for every other Step.**

-{% include message_box.html type="info" title="About envman" content=" Check out more details about `envman` on it's  [GitHub page](https://github.com/bitrise-io/envman/). "%}

 Here is a simple example: